gruntwork-io/boilerplate/README.md

 You can specify `hooks` in `boilerplate.yml` to tell Boilerplate to execute arbitrary shell commands.

+**Security Note**: By default, Boilerplate will prompt for confirmation before executing hooks for security reasons, as hooks can run arbitrary shell commands.
+To run hooks without confirmation, use the `--non-interactive` flag.
+To disable hook execution entirely, use the `--no-hooks` flag.

 Note the following:

 * The `before` hook allows you to run scripts before Boilerplate has started rendering.